stephanwaz/linearhdr/README.rst

 where l is photopic luminance, and two columns indicating with 0 or 1 whether the raw values are out of range.
 For values between zero and one, this means that some pixels are out of range.
-The last lines will print the average and the min and max taken from the rows where both the lower and upper ranges are 0. if the variance between max and min is too much, examinine the data and determine if changing the cutoffs from the top (by adjusting -o) or the bottom (by adjusting -r) would improve the result. give these arguments in quotes::
+The last lines will print the average and the min and max taken from the rows where both the lower and upper ranges are 0. if the variance between max and min is too much, examine the data and determine if changing the cutoffs from the top (by adjusting -o) or the bottom (by adjusting -r) would improve the result. give these arguments in quotes::

     linearhdr_calibrate '-o .2' sequence/*.raw 2000 1000 100 100